JingRonggg/DSAI-project/README.md

 ## Conclusion
 - There is no correlation between caption length and engagement(likes, comments, shares) & impression
 - Likes and Shares are correlated to Impressions
-- Linear Regression did not perform well with our bootstrapped
+- Linear Regression did not perform well with our bootstrapped data
+- Multi-Output-Regressor did not perform well with our bootstrapped data
 - Top Captions for Impressions: certif, solv, explain, datasciencecours, datascienceeduc
 - Top Captions for Comments: decentr, encrypt, exchang, heard, free
 - Top Captions for Shares: certif, datasciencecours, datascienceeduc, datasciencejob, datasciencetrain